ianxm/gimp-comic-book/readme.md

     -   **Lightness:** a higher value results in lighter colors
     -   **Detail:** a higher value results in more lines
     -   **Fine Detail:** a higher value results in more thin lines
+    -   **Shading:** a higher value results in more diagonal shading lines

     The meaning of the values we set is explained in [section 3.4.8 of the GIMP doc](https://docs.gimp.org/2.8/en/gimp-using-script-fu-tutorial-first-script.html).